SolBegAgent/SolbegFileUploader/README.md

 $ php ./artisan make:filecontext {context-name}
 ```

-Where `context-name` you should replace with your name of of a new context, e.g. `product-logo`.
+Where `context-name` you should replace with your name of a new context, e.g. `product-logo`.

 Then see file `config/filecontexts/{context-name}.php` for more info about available settings.

 CONFIGURE MODEL
 ===============

-You likely want to work with files names of which stored in database.
+You likely want to work with files, names of which stored in database.
 So you should configure your Eloquent model.

 For it you need include `Bicycle\FilesManager\ModelFilesTrait` in you Eloquent model